bgamari/ghc-wiki-import/commentary/compiler/backends/llvm/alias.md

-Stores/loads needs to be annotated with `!tbaa` and one of the above three types e.g.
+Stores/loads needs to be annotated with `!tbaa` and one of the above four types e.g.

 ```wiki